asaddi/ComfyUI-YALLM-node/README.md

    Since they're externally defined, there's no chance for your precious API keys to leak via workflow metadata.
 * Only uses the chat completion API endpoint.
 No messing around with prompt templates.
 * Can set a system prompt.
-* The usual set LLM samplers (temperature, top-k, top-p, min-p)
+* The usual set of LLM samplers (temperature, top-k, top-p, min-p)

    For llama.cpp at least, the order you chain them together affects their order of application.
 (Other llama.cpp-derived providers might also respect the `samplers` option.)